-SONO 123 - Survey of Cardiac Sonography (5 cr)
+SONO 123 - Cardiac for General Sonographer (4 cr)

 A survey of basic fetal and adult cardiac sonography with an emphasis on normal cardiac development, normal anatomy, congenital defects, and acquired heart disease states.
 Standard sonographic imaging techniques of fetal and adult cardiac structures, instrumentation and examination protocols will be reviewed.
 Laboratory experience is required.
 Prerequisite: Admission to Diagnostic Medical Sonography program and concurrent enrollment in SONO 141.
 (SCC)